DLR-AMR/t8code/README.md

 ### Documentation

 t8code uses [Doxygen](https://doxygen.nl/) to generate the code documentation.
-You can find the documentation of our releases on the [t8code website](https://dlr-amr.github.io/t8code/pages/documentation.html).
+You can find the documentation on [readthedocs](https://dlr-amr.github.io/t8code/pages/documentation.html).
 Follow the steps described in our Wiki [Documentation](https://github.com/DLR-AMR/t8code/wiki/Documentation) to create the documentation locally.